 The right image

-APEX CARD have a team of well qualified professionals dedicated in the delivery of a Discount Card with Afro People Experiences.
+APEX CARD has a team of well-qualified professionals dedicated to the delivery of a Discount Card with Afro People Experiences.
 This is for anyone in the community, business organisations, the council or any government body who wants to support and help build community bridges.

 THE BUSINESS MISSION

-Our mission is to sensitise the Afro Communities and any other community to the importance of togetherness aiming to conquer equality by CONNECTING COMMUNITIES with a discount APEX CARD.
-The aim is to connect Afro communities, organisations and businesses such as restaurant owners, event organisers, art exhibitors, and art performances, in the delivery of unforgettable Afro people culture experiences.
+Our mission is to sensitize the Afro Communities and any other community to the importance of togetherness aiming to conquer equality by CONNECTING COMMUNITIES with a discount APEX CARD.
+The aim is to connect Afro communities, organizations, and businesses such as restaurant owners, event organizers, art exhibitors, and art performances, in the delivery of unforgettable Afro people culture experiences.

-A good example of this is the story of the Ugly Duckling, where the one among the four Ducks that is referred as ugly is the black duck out of the other three yellow Ducks.
-The Black Duck was the one who was humiliated, rejected and neglected, and consequently he wasn't able to develop his own social life.
-It was just when he became a white Swan that he was recognised as beautiful and socially acceptable.
-This is a very old story that has been instilled in Afro Children's minds from generation to generation, where many of our children's do reject their own skin colour, or switch to defence mode so they can "protect themselves" from a world of white privilege.
+A good example of this is the story of the Ugly Duckling, where the one among the four Ducks that is referred to as ugly is the black duck out of the other three yellow Ducks.
+The Black Duck was the one who was humiliated, rejected, and neglected, and consequently, he wasn't able to develop his own social life.
+It was just when he became a white Swan that he was recognized as beautiful and socially acceptable.
+This is a very old story that has been instilled in Afro Children's minds from generation to generation, where many of our children do reject their own skin color, or switch to defense mode so they can "protect themselves" from a world of white privilege.

-Sadly only a few children in our communities had the opportunity of hearing stories where black people are the leading character or one of the major character in a play, movie, cartoon, etc. Chinua Achebe a Nigerian writer said that, in order to change the Afro People's mind set it is important that we have a balance of stories so our future generations will be able to live in an equal society.
+Sadly only a few children in our communities had the opportunity of hearing stories where black people are the leading character or one of the major characters in a play, movie, cartoon, etc. Chinua Achebe a Nigerian writer said that in order to change the Afro People's mindset it is important that we have a balance of stories so our future generations will be able to live in an equal society.

-APEX CARD aims to work in partnership with African story tellers, writers and African organisations to develop a program that promotes and showcase our stories, films and cartoons where the Afro People play the main characters.
-And where through an Afro People Experiences that any other community, school or business can acquire these experiences.
+APEX CARD aims to work in partnership with African storytellers, writers, and African organizations to develop a program that promotes and showcases our stories, films, and cartoons where the Afro People play the main characters.
+And where through an Afro People Experiences that any other community, school, or business can acquire these experiences.